One Lakh Kindle E-Books

-Computerized activism, or internet activism or computer activism is non-violent direct action and civil disobedience and similar to trespass and blockade as in social movements.
-Unlike typical civil disobedience tactic such as sit-in in which groups of people physically blockade, virtual blockades and virtual sit-ins mark computerized activism.
+Computerized Activism, or internet activism or computer activism is non-violent direct action and civil disobedience and similar to trespass and blockade as in social movements.
+Unlike typical civil disobedience tactic, Electronic Civil Disobedience is ”sit-in‘ in which groups of people physically blockade, virtual blockades and virtual sit-ins mark computerized activism.

 Again unlike the participant in a civil disobedience action, in computerized activism the actor can participate in virtual blockades and sit-ins from home, university, or from any other place with net access.
 Internet communication is central to the international struggle and the working of international solidarity networks.
 Computer-mediated communication gained importance in the 1980s.

 Ethical Hacktivism is used to penetrate and test systems for security-improvement purposes only, while hacktivism could mean using computers to bring about social or political change.
 Downing points to PeaceNet's establishment of international links in 1987.